kbalog/uis-dat640-fall2020/assignments/A4_errata.md

 ```

-This alternative test will replace the real test for the purposes of grading the assignment.
+This alternative test will replace the original test for the purposes of grading the assignment.